 You might have to do this one more time, but it does work and has no caustic smells.

 Mix three cups of water with one cup of 3% hydrogen peroxide.
-Combine them in a 32 ounce, or 946 ml glass jar.
-Add in six to ten drops of your favorite essential oil.
+Combine them in a 32-ounce or 946 ml glass jar.
+Add in six to ten drops of your favourite essential oil.
 Make sure you fasten the lid on securely and put it with your cleaning products.
 This is now your bleach alternative.

-**There are a number of recipes to make Toilet Bowl Cleaner, but this one is the simplest formula.
+**There are a number of recipes to make a Toilet Bowl Cleaner, but this one is the simplest formula.
 Lemonade Kool-Aid!
-Well, it can be any flavor, but the lemonade was the most recommended.
+Well, it can be any flavour, but the lemonade was the most recommended.

 It is best to do this at the very end of the day, so your toilet can keep this in it overnight.
 Pour the Kool-Aid on the insides of the toilet bowl and let it stand overnight.
 Use a toilet brush and scrub it around, then flush.
 You are done!

 - And many other homemade, natural products for cleaning